Brooks Training 26.2 Running Program

 Q: What can I expect at group workouts?

-A: At our Training 26.2 group workouts, we start with general announcements and then break into our pace groups: 10-11 minute, 11-12 minute and walk/run.
+A: At our Training 26.2 group workouts, we start with general announcements and then break into our pace groups: 10-11 minute, 11-12 minute, 12-13 minute and walk/run which will average a 13 minute pace.
 Specific announcements, including route, intervals, introductions and safety will be covered within each individual group, along with dynamic stretching.
 You will then warm-up and then start your workout!
 Mentors will be there to set the pace for workouts.
 We want everyone to be able to talk.
 You are required to stay with a group/mentor at all times.
 We ask you to do this for a couple reasons: 1) safety is our #1 priority and we do not want anyone running by themselves or without a mentor close-by and 2) it's more fun when you have people to talk to!

 Participants are required to carry identification on them at all workouts that includes their emergency contact information.
 If a participant has any allergies or health conditions, we ask that this information also be available.
 If a participant has asthma, we ask that they carry their rescue inhaler.